 There are many ways to go about renting out a space.
 You can let your garage through a property-letting agent, particularly in major cities where hiring a garage can cost the same as a small flat!
 For Londoners, there are also websites like London Garages that deal solely in garage rental if you want to work through an agent.

 Renting out your driveway is even simpler.
 Put ads in local papers or in the local newsagent or even on your front gate.
 If you live near a station, see if they will let you put a notice up there.
 Then see how much the station car park charges per day and try to undercut them – crafty!

-Even better, register with sites such as Park Let or Parkatmyhouse.com and let thousands of people know about your available space.
-Various websites offer you the chance to advertise your space for free but these are two of the most established sites and both offer a more comprehensive service.
+Even better, register with sites such as Park Let or JustPark and let thousands of people know about your available space.
+Various websites offer you the chance to advertise your space for free but these are two of the most established sites and both offer a comprehensive service.
 Compare various websites below if you want to advertise online.

 Again, however, for this price they deal with all the contracts and processing payments and put in the extra work by negotiating with tenants on your behalf, collecting all monthly rental amounts using Direct Debit and helping out should any problems arise during the tenancy period, which makes life just that little bit easier.

 I know, amazing right?
 Aside from the costs of advertising (if you’ve taken out an ad, or used one of the parking websites that charges commission), and perhaps new locks and some extra keys, there should be few other costs or burden on your time.

-JustPark says that most people letting out their driveway can expect to earn around £30 a week but if you live near major public transport route or in a city centre you could make over £3,000 a year and if you only want to rent out your space every now and then and you’re near a popular sports or entertainment venue your space could be worth £10 per day!
+JustPark says that most people letting out their driveway can expect to earn around £30 a week.
+However, if you live near major public transport route or in a city centre you could make over £3,000 a year and if you only want to rent out your space every now and then and you’re near a popular sports or entertainment venue your space could be worth £10 per day!

 This is an easy and non-intrusive way of making some regular money.